researchart/rose6icse/submissions/reusable/junwenyang/INSTALL.md

   Note: You can filter by "absence_type" in order to see only constraints in DB but not in application

-  Detailed data is presented in the [excel file](http://bit.ly/constraint-mismatch).
+  To see how this CSV output from script is converted to the table in the paper, you can refer to [this spreadsheet](http://bit.ly/constraint-mismatch) (under tabs "Table 5-6 raw data" and "Table 5-6 summary").

 * Table 6: # Constraints in Application but not in DB